Pressio/pressio4py/DESCRIPTION.rst

 Install
 -------

-You need to have a C++14-compliant compiler and perform the following two steps:
+You need a C++14-compliant compiler and the following two steps:

 * create an environment variable to point to your C++ compiler as follows: